tsgates/arch-wiki-markdown/wiki/Dual_boot_with_Windows_when_SafeBoot_is_installed.md

 > Install Linux

 With all of these steps completed, reboot into an Arch Install CD.
-See the Official_Arch_Linux_Install_Guide if you are unsure about how to install Arch.
+See the Installation guide if you are unsure about how to install Arch.
 For an encrypted system, follow the directions covered aptly at System_Encryption_with_LUKS.
 Regardless of what method you use for installation, do not install the bootloader to the MBR.
 Once you finish installing and configuring files, follow these steps:

 -   Mount your boot partition if it's not already mounted